 Revise addition and subtraction facts, e.g. pairs of numbers that total 10, 20 or 100.
 Practise times tables facts.
 Help your child to see the patterns in the multiplication tables.
 Start with 2's, 5's and 10's, then move on to the 3's, 4's, 8's and, when these are secure, learn the rest (6's, 7's, 9's, 11's, 12's).
 It's best to learn table facts in order to start with ('one three is three, two threes are six...') and then, after that, get good at recalling facts out of order.

 We send spellings home with Year 3 children each week.
 The routine we encourage see it, cover it, write it and check it!

 The final check is important of course.
-If the word has been written incorrectly, notice the bits that are correct and then try again...
+If the word has been written incorrectly, celebrate the bits that are correct and then try again...
 Please do help your child by checking spellings with them.
 It's best to notice slips sooner rather than later.
 Spellings are set and tested on Fridays.